ChargerHelp raises $2.75M to keep EV chargers working – TechCrunch

 ChargerHelp takes a workforce-development approach to finding employees.
 The company only hires in cohorts, or groups, of employees.

 The company received more than 1,600 applications in its first recruitment round for electric vehicle service technicians, according to Terry.
 Of those, 20 were picked to go through training and 18 were ultimately hired to service contracts across six states, including California, Oregon, Washington, New York and Texas.
-Everyone who is picked to go through training are paid a stipend and earn two safety licenses.
+Everyone picked to go through training is paid a stipend and earn two safety licenses.

 The startup will begin its second recruitment round in April.
 All workers are full-time with a guaranteed wage of $30 an hour and are being given shares in the startup, Terry said.
 The company is working directly with workforce development centers in the areas where ChargerHelp needs technicians.